eclipse/xtext/xtext-website/documentation/301_grammarlanguage.md

     TokenC;
 ```

-As `AbstractToken` could possibly return an instance of *TokenA*, *TokenB* or *TokenC* its type must be a super type for all these types.
+As `AbstractToken` could possibly return an instance of *TokenA*, *TokenB* or *TokenC*.
+Its type must be a super type for all these types.
 Since the return value of the called rule becomes the result of the current rule, it is possible to further change the state of the AST element by assigning additional features.

 Example: